Politics of Kaliningrad Oblast: Social unrest in 2009-2010

 From October 2009 to January 2010 several demonstrations took place in the oblast, initially against a significant increase with retroactive application of the tax on vehicles imported from the European Union, thus threatening local business.
 But after the second demonstration the demands extended to the resignation of Governor Georgy Boos and of the United Russia members of the regional council.
-Opposition parties and civic organizations like Solidarnost took part to these demonstrations.
+Opposition parties and civic organizations like Solidarnost took part in these demonstrations.
 Although the first meeting on 24 October 2009 only gathered around 500 people, the second one on 12 December 2009 numbered 3 to 5,000 participants, the third one on 30 January 2010 from 10 to 12,000 people.
 Banners were deployed with slogans such as "Stop increasing the tariffs.
 We're against the government's antisocial policies and United Russia.
 It's Putin who's responsible", "Georgy [Boos] - we're ashamed that you're a biker [the slogan is being held up by bikers]/ United Russia has united against Russian citizens.", "You've overeaten, you've stolen too much, now it's time to serve your time", "Bring back governors' elections".
 Despite the first protest, the Kaliningrad regional Duma adopted a decision to raise the vehicle tax by an average of 25 percent, but rescinded on 28 January 2010.
 On 28 September 2010 governor Boos was replaced by the Russian Federation government by a new governor, Nikolay Tsukanov.
 The leader of the political coalition of the opposition, Konstantin Doroshok, a businessman mostly involved in importing cars, retreated from the movement on February 2.
 The local leader of the Movement "For fair elections" (ЗА ЧЕСТНЫЕ ВЫБОРЫ!), Andrei Nyrko, but also independent deputy Solomon Ginzburg, openly stated in interviews that Doroshok either had been bought or had been brought under pressure by the FSB.
 He was elected to the regional Duma at the 13 March 2011 elections as an independent candidate in a single seat constituency.